-Active flash is one of the most effective countermeasures to facial spoofing.
-Analyzing how light reflects from the presented object, the system can conclude if it lacks the necessary shape, depth and detail of a real human face.
-This method is based on frequency range analysis.
-The difference between a real face and a mask causes a discrepancy at higher frequencies which can be detected by the system.
+Active flash is one of the most effective countermeasures against facial spoofing.
+Analyzing how light reflects from an object, the system can conclude if it lacks the necessary shape, depth and detail of a real human face.
+This method analyzes difference between a real face and a mask caused by a discrepancy at higher frequencies which can be detected by the system.

 Another potential anti-spoofing method is using a camera equipped with infrared sensors — they can gather thermal data of the target to analyze its emanation and distribution patterns, which are incredibly hard to falsify.

-Pupil dilation can be used as another measure to detect presentation attacks.
+Pupil dilation can be used as another measure to detect PAs.
 Eye pupils tend to dilate from time to time, in reaction to changes in lighting.
-An intentional but safe (nontraumatic) increase or decrease of light by the detection system will make pupils react — which can then be detected by a 2D camera, together with blinking.
+An intentional but safe (nontraumatic) increase or decrease of light by the detection system will make pupils react — it can be detected by a 2D camera together with blinking.

 3D cameras are also a promising solution for facial anti-spoofing.
 3D cameras are able to capture a stereo image due to their "binocular vision", and can also assess if the object presented has enough depth for a real human face and whether its size is adequate for the target.